 There are currently over 79 existing programs, such as the California State Loan Repayment Program.
 Under this program, primary care physicians (as well as mental behavioral health professionals, dentists, and pharmacists) can earn a grant of up to $50,000 to pay down their medical school debt.

 The New Hampshire State Loan Repayment Program is similar.
-Under this program, physicians who work full-time for three years in underserved areas of New Hampshire will receive $75,000 towards their student loans.
+Under this program, physicians who work full-time for three years or two years part-time in underserved areas of New Hampshire will receive $75,000 towards their student loans.

 5. Opt for Income-Driven Repayment

 Income-driven repayment plans adjust your monthly loan payments to a reasonable amount, based upon what is reasonable for your income and the cost of living.
 The IDR strategy is only an option for physicians with federal medical school loans, and there are four repayment options you can choose from.

 The Pay As You Earn program allows you to cap your monthly loan payments at 10% of your discretionary income.
 In order to qualify, you’ll need to prove that you are in financial need.

 The Revised Pay As You Earn program is similar to PAYE, but you do not have to demonstrate financial need.
 With REPAYE, your monthly loan payment will also be maxed out at 10% of your discretionary income.

 The Income-Contingent Repayment plan does not have any income eligibility requirements.
 Under the plan, your monthly loan payment will be 20% of your discretionary income.

 Income-Based Repayment is similar to PAYE, but caps monthly loan payments between 10% and 15% of your discretionary income.